mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **CONFIG_PARALLELSKINNING_THREADS**

 Change the number of threads used for parallel skinning.
-You can specify a number from 1 to 4, with the default being the value set in the .mdf file.
+Valid range is 1–4.
+Default is the value set in .mdf.

-※ Changing the number of parallel threads while the system is running may cause instability.
-If it doesn't work well, it is recommended to specify the number of threads at startup with `parallel_skinning_numthreads=2` in the .mdf file.
+Note: Changing the number of parallel threads while running may destabilize the system.
+If it behaves poorly, specify `parallel_skinning_numthreads=2` in the .mdf at startup instead.

 {{<message>}}
 CONFIG_PARALLELSKINNING_THREADS|2